vmurigneu/MET/README.md

 ### 9. Aviary Recover MAGs

-This step will recover MAGs from provided assembly using a variety of binning algorithms, as implemented in the module recover from the software [aviary](https://github.com/rhysnewell/aviary/).
+This step will recover MAGs from provided assembly (adaptive and non-adaptive) using a variety of binning algorithms, as implemented in the module recover from the software [aviary](https://github.com/rhysnewell/aviary/).

 ## Usage